Nutrition and Dental for Seniors

 Soft Foods for Elderly

 The key to good nutrition is to eat a variety of foods every day.
-For older adults with chewing difficulty, soft foods can enable them to eat a wider variety of foods.
+For older adults with chewing difficulty, soft foods or pureed foods can enable them to eat a wider variety of foods.
 Soft foods minimize or eliminate the need for chewing.
 Everyone is different, so find what works for the individual person.

 Meats and protein foods are frequently a challenge to chew.
 Cutting meats into tiny pieces or blending them in a food processor can help.
 Try adding sauces or gravies to the chopped meats, because moisture can also help with eating.